GoGo Adventures (part2)

 It was my first time in such a little chopper or indeed any chopper – there were no doors – just a curved strip of clear glass over the front and plenty of fresh air.
 Tiny.
 You felt as if you’d fall out.
 The saddle which came with me as Gopher was heavier and had three bags, was shoved under my legs.
 The pilot was a lovely, tall, slim laconic chap originally from Queensland who was the stockman on the station – the mustering all done by chopper – once done by dozens of men and horses.
 He’d got his chopper licence in the hope it would pay more than being a ringer but too many others had the same idea, so no more money but anyway easier work.
 Comforting to know he was an experienced horseman in case we needed help.
 Well, me anyway.
 Gopher was a ringer himself.
 And best of all the pilot didn’t feel the need to scare a middle-aged woman with crazy flying feats.
 I’d been in small planes when deer hunting in NZ for a living when young when that’s happened, and it’s bloody awful to be polite.
 All good.

 As it turned out the pilot had more faith in us getting some horses than Harry, the station owner.
-You wonder how people asses you.
+You wonder how people assess you.
 Appearance or conversation?
 Or both?
 I was middle aged, unfit, slightly overweight and from Tasmania i.e. a cold climate – you’d have to be fairly optimistic to think I could go to the hot Kimberley to muster brumbies.
 I wasn’t too sure myself but had to get it done and get back to my beloved children!
 We had a week.
 I did have some horse experience, as a little positive.
 Gopher was much younger than me and very fit, he did body building so had an impressive outline like The Incredible Hulk, and oozed confidence.

 The heat was oppressive and all my clothes were black which didn’t help!
 Something I hadn’t thought of, and even if I had, couldn’t have done anything about.
 I did bring my only pair of molies (moleskins) but as they are thick, realised that was a bad move too.
 Oh well these little things are nothing.
 Just get the horses and get home.